-It’s finally summer.
-The season for outdoor activities is finally upon us.
-We’ve recently been having quite the heatwave here in Ireland, with temperatures in the high 20s to low 30s.
+We recently had quite the heatwave here in Ireland, with temperatures in the high 20s to low 30s.
 For all of you unfamiliar with Ireland, that’s quite unusual.
-We usually get rain.
-A lot of rain.
+We usually get a mixture of every season each day!.
 Many of us aren’t prepared for hiking in such high heat and humidity, and it can be quite dangerous to hike when unprepared.

 One of the most important things – heat or no heat – is to stay hydrated while hiking.
 Many people don’t drink enough while hiking in general, but it is absolutely vital during the hot summer months.
 Bring more water with you than is necessary, as you’ll discover that no amount of water is too much when hiking in the heat.